Air Albania operated the first commercial flight on 14 September 2018

 The inauguration ceremony took place at Tirana's Nënë Tereza International Airport.
 The flight was honored with Airbus A319 aircraft, chartered with Turkish Airlines crew.
 Initially, the plan was for Air Albania to debut operationally with 2 A319 aircraft.

 Air Albania's first commercial flight

-On Saturday a Tirana - Istanbul - Tirana rotation followed, and 80 of Albanian students were present on board.
-From those declared by the Turkish ambassador, Air Albania is seen as a bridge company between Albania and Turkey.
-And Albania's Prime Minister Edi Rama praised the launch of this airline and publicly thanked Turkish President Recep Tayyip Erdoğan.
+A Tirana-Istanbul-Tirana rotation followed on Saturday, and 80 Albanian students were also on board.
+According to the Turkish ambassador, Air Albania is seen as a bridge company between Albania and Turkey.
+Albania's Prime Minister, Edi Rama, also praised the launch of the airline and publicly thanked Turkish President Recep Tayyip Erdoğan.